Beckman Scholars

 Najwa Labban

-Mentor: Julie Pollock and Michael Leopold
+Mentors: Julie Pollock and Michael Leopold

 Labban’s research focused on the incorporation of enzymes into biosensor schemes for the detection of abnormal concentrations of biomolecules in diseases such as prostate cancer, galactosemia, and sepsis.